Nicholas-BI/bakery-efficiency-score/docs/README.md

 - Provide full transparency into how the report works
 - Offer reusable patterns for Power BI development (ETL, DAX, layout)
-- Support hiring managers, analysts, and developers in quickly assessing the logic and structure
+- Support analysts and developers in quickly assessing the logic and structure

 You're welcome to reuse or adapt these ideas in your own Power BI projects.